peter-fh/tutoring-ai/README.md

 ### Installing the project

+Install the release zip file from the releases tab on the Github page.

 Unzip the file and drag the server folder somewhere on your system.

 Rename example.env to .env and replace the placeholder with your API key.